ARPspoofing/Peggle/README.md

 ![MVVM](./Diagrams/PhysicsDiagrams/ballLaunch.png)

 ### Win and Lose Conditions
-The conditions are similar to the original Peggle game.
+The conditions are similar to those of the original Peggle game:

-- In order to win the game, the player must clear all the orange pegs within 60 seconds.
+- To win the game, the player must clear all the orange pegs within 60 seconds.
-- Start with 10 ammo balls.
-Everytime the player shoots a ball, the number of balls gets subtracted by one.
+- The player starts with 10 ammo balls.
+Each time the player shoots a ball, the number of balls decreases by one.
-- If the 60 seconds timer runs out before the player clears all the orange pegs, the player loses.
+- If the 60-second timer runs out before the player clears all the orange pegs, the player loses.
-- If there are no ammo balls left and there is still orange pegs, the player loses.
+- If there are no ammo balls left and there are still orange pegs remaining, the player loses.
-- If there is one ammo ball left, and the player activated spook ball, the spook ball must clear all orange pegs within 5 seconds, otherwise the player loses.
+- If there is only one ammo ball left and the player activates the spook ball, the spook ball must clear all orange pegs within 5 seconds; otherwise, the player loses.
-- If there is one ammo ball left, and the player did not activate spook ball, and the ammo ball falls into the capture bucket, the player does not lose because an additional ammo ball will be given everytime an ammo ball falls into the capture bucket.
+- If there is only one ammo ball left and the player does not activate the spook ball, but the ammo ball falls into the capture bucket, the player does not lose because an additional ammo ball will be given every time an ammo ball falls into the capture bucket.
-- The score system is merely for the user to compete with the user's previous scores.
-There is no limit to the actual score, and hitting a certain score will not win the game unless all the orange pegs have been removed within 60 seconds
+- The score system is primarily for the user to compete with their previous scores.
+There is no limit to the actual score, and reaching a certain score will not win the game unless all the orange pegs have been removed within 60 seconds.

 ## Level Designer Additional Features

 ### Peg Rotation
-The player first selects the rotate button in the palette buttons.
-(Insert image) Then, the player presses on the game object intended for rotation, and drags clockwise or anti clockwise.
-The rotation would be about the center of the peg.
-After the player is satisfied with the newly rotated game object, the player will have to unselect the rotation mode.
-This can be done in two ways:
+The player initiates rotation by selecting the rotate button from the palette buttons.
+(Insert image) Subsequently, the player taps on the game object intended for rotation and drags either clockwise or counterclockwise.
+The rotation occurs around the center of the peg.
+Once satisfied with the newly rotated game object, the player must deactivate the rotation mode.
+This can be achieved in two ways:

-- Tap again on the rotate button
+- Tapping again on the rotate button
-- Tap on any of the other palette button options
+- Tapping on any other palette button option

-Here is one of the many possibility of having rotated game objects: [Insert Image]
+Here is one of the many possibilities of rotated game objects: [Insert Image]

-For rotation, the same rules of no overlapping pegs/blocks at any time still apply.
-One should be able to rotate as long as they are not superimposed with others at any time, including when the user's finger is still on the screen.
+During rotation, the same rule applies: no overlapping pegs/blocks should occur at any time.
+Rotation is permissible as long as the objects do not overlap with others, including when the user's finger is still on the screen.

-Note that the pegs/blocks is able to be rotated to any angle from 0 to 360 degrees (or 0 to 2pi in Radians)
+It's important to note that pegs/blocks can be rotated to any angle from 0 to 360 degrees (or 0 to 2π radians).

-While the rotated circle has no effect on the actual intersection handler, the image does indeed rotate as seen by the change in lighting orientation of the circle.
+While the rotated circle has no effect on the actual intersection handler, the image indeed rotates, as evidenced by the change in lighting orientation of the circle.

 ### Peg Resizing
-The player first selects the resize button (insert image).
-Then, the player presses on the game object intended for resizing, and drags outwards from the center of the game object towards the borders of the screen to resize it to become bigger, and drag inwards towards the center to resize it to become smaller.
+The player initiates resizing by selecting the resize button (insert image).
+Subsequently, the player taps on the game object intended for resizing and drags outwards from the center of the game object towards the borders of the screen to increase its size, and drags inwards towards the center to decrease its size.

-The minimum size is the default size of the game objects.
-The maximum size is 4 times the area of the minimum size.
-Hence, this abides by the requirement of: the maximum size (if it exists) should be at least 4 times the size of the minimum size (if it exists) in area (i.e. 2 times the radius).
+The minimum size corresponds to the default size of the game objects.
+The maximum size is four times the area of the minimum size.
+Therefore, this complies with the requirement that the maximum size (if applicable) should be at least four times the size of the minimum size (if applicable) in terms of area (i.e., two times the radius).

-For resizing, the same rules of no overlapping pegs/blocks at any time still apply.
-One should be able to resize as long as they are not superimposed with others at any time, including when the user's finger is still on the screen.
+During resizing, the same rule applies: no overlapping pegs/blocks should occur at any time.
+Resizing is permitted as long as the objects do not overlap with others, including when the user's finger is still on the screen.

-Here is one of the many possibility of having resized game objects: [Insert Image]
+Here is one of the many possibilities of resized game objects: [Insert Image]

-Also, the combination of resized and rotated objects should still apply the same rules of no overlapping pegs/blocks at any time.
+Additionally, the combination of resized and rotated objects should still adhere to the same rule of no overlapping pegs/blocks at any time.

-Here is one of the many possibility of having resized and rotated game objects: [Insert Image]
+Here is one of the many possibilities of resized and rotated game objects: [Insert Image]

 ## Bells and Whistles